hpcleuven/VscDocumentation/source/access/account_management.rst

 The amount of disk space that a user can use on the various file systems on the system is limited by quota on the amount of disk space and number of files.
-UGent users can see and request upgrades for their quota on the Account management site (Users need to be in a VO (Virtual Organization) to request additional quota.
+UGent and VUB users can see and request upgrades for their quota on the Account management site (Users need to be in a VO (Virtual Organization) to request additional quota.
 Creating and joining a VO is also done through the Account Management website).
-On other sites checking your disk space use is still :ref:`mostly done from the command line <disk usage>` and requesting more quote is done via email.
+On other sites checking your disk space use is still :ref:`mostly done from the command line <disk usage>` and requesting more quota is done via email.

 .. include:: links.rst